OpenZeppelin/rust-contracts-stylus/contracts-proc/README.md

 ## Overview

-This crate offers procedural macros for OpenZeppelin Stylus Contracts, specifically targeting the computation of Solidity `interfaceId` values and enhancing trait implementations with clear and robust syntax.
+This crate offers procedural macros for OpenZeppelin Stylus Contracts, specifically targeting the computation of Solidity `interfaceId` value and enhancing trait implementations with clear and robust syntax.

 ### Key Features